-Rich buttery shortbread cookie filled with glorious pecans make up this perfect Pecan Sandies Cookie!
+Rich buttery shortbread cookies filled with glorious pecans make up these perfect Pecan Sandies cookies!
 This popular cookie is usually more popular in cooler months, but we love it all year round!
 Just in case you love cookie recipes as much as I do, check out my super popular Chocolate Chip Cookie and Sugar Cookie recipes!

 Can You Freeze Pecan Sandies?

 You can!
 If given the choice to freeze cookie dough or baked cookies, I would go with cookie dough.
-It’s simple to do and quite frankly, if I am baking the cookies, I can’t resist eating them!
-My favorite way to freeze Pecan Sandie’s batter is to scoop the dough balls and then place onto a baking sheet as close together as you can but make sure they don’t touch.
-Freeze for about 30 minutes and transfer to freezer bags.
+It’s simple to do and quite frankly, if I am baking the cookies, I can’t resist eating them all!
+My favorite way to freeze Pecan Sandie’s batter is to scoop the dough balls and then place them onto a baking sheet as close together as you can but make sure they don’t touch.
+Freeze for about 30 minutes and then transfer to freezer bags until ready to bake.

-If you want to freeze a cookie that has already been baked, just make sure they are stored in an airtight bag or container.
+If you want to freeze a cookie that has already been baked, let them first cool completely and just make sure they are stored in an airtight freezer-safe bag or container.

 - 1 large egg, room temperature